 Method: To evaluate the ratio in probabilities for SGA across age groups, a Poisson regression model that assumes unequal variance was used.
 SGA was defined as a binary event and age as predictor (continuous variable).
 To have a more meaningful intercept, age was parameterized by subtracting 14 years (minimum age) from all ages thus reference group will be mothers at age 14 years.
 The Wald statistic was used to estimate the difference in probabilities (slope/β1) and the standard error using Huber-White sandwich estimator.
 The approximate normal distribution for linear regression estimates was used to compute the two-sided p value and 95% CI.

 Inference: The proportion of babies with SGA is 20.94% among mothers age 14 years.
-The observed ratio of 4.59% (rate ratio = 0.954) relative decrease in proportion of babies with SGA among older mothers suggests that poorer pregnancy outcome is associated with less age of mother.
+The observed ratio of 4.59% (rate ratio = 0.954) relative decrease in proportion of babies with SGA among older mothers suggests that poorer pregnancy outcome is associated with lower maternal age of mother.
 This finding will not be unusual if the true probability rate ratio is anywhere between 1.07% and 7.98% relative decrease in SGA probability among one year older mothers group.
 We can with high confidence, based on the two-sided p value (p=0.011) of the z statistic reject the null hypothesis that states that there is no association between the probability of having a baby with SGA and mothers’ age.

 Evaluate associations using odds ratio (OR: ratios of odds)